Aquarium Filter Media Australia

-There are three different types of aquarium filter media used to filter the water in your pond or tank.
+There are three different types of fish tank filter media used to filter the water in your pond or tank.

 This is usually the first stage of most filters.
-They include ceramic noodles & rings, foam and filter sponges.
-This type of mechanical filter media generally traps larger particles and debris.
-Other types of filter media, such as filter wool and fine filter pads, are used to trap smaller debris and finer particles to help polish the water.
+Mechanical filter media include ceramic noodles and rings, foam and filter sponges.
+This type of filter media generally traps larger particles and debris.
+Other types of mechanical filter media, such as filter wool and fine filter pads, are used to trap smaller debris and finer particles to help polish the water.

-Aquarium bio filter media helps break down ammonia, nitrates, and other harmful substances in the water.
-This type of aquarium filtration media is usually porous and has a high surface area allowing lots of nitrifying bacteria to colonise and settle within the filter media.
+Aquarium bio filter media help break down ammonia, nitrates, and other harmful substances in the water.
+This type of aquarium filter media is usually porous and has a high surface area, allowing lots of nitrifying bacteria to colonise and settle within the filter media.
 Some of the best aquarium bio filter media include Seachem Matrix and Eheim Substrat Pro.
-If you’re looking for something that’s great value, you can’t go past the Aqua One ceramic substrate line CeramiSub and PremiumSub.
+Alternatively, if you’re looking for something that’s great value, you can’t go past the Aqua One ceramic substrate line that includes CeramiSub and PremiumSub.

-Are you in need of aquarium filter media?
-Here at Aquarium Kingdom we have a wide range of mechanical, biological and chemical filtration media to suit your filter.
+Are you in need of media for your filter and aquarium?
+Here at Aquarium Kingdom, we have a wide range of mechanical, biological and chemical filtration media to suit your filter.
 Remember, it is important to regularly wash and replace your filter media, so it’s best to always have some handy.
 So, browse our online store for the best aquarium filter media around!